iBlz/tplink-smartplug-controller/README.md

 # Tplink Smartplug Controller
-## Control your tplink smartplug from your pc ( Tested With HS100 )
+## Control your tplink smartplug from your pc
+- Tested with the HS100 model